This article may contain links from our affiliate partners. Please read how we make money!

 I don’t even try to convince friends to stop celebrating special occasions–why should they?
 But… if they could just stop buying takeout every other night for dinner they could probably save hundreds every single year.

 I truly believe that meal prepping is one of most life-changing habits to step on the gas and fast track your way to building your savings.
-For average Americans, meal prepping alone could help them save an additional extra $215,000 for retirement.

 Does Meal Prepping Save Money?